Request Signatures

 Do not sort, decode, re-encode, or otherwise modify query parameters before signing.

-For requests without body, set content to null.
+For requests without a body, set content to null.
 This includes GET requests, bodyless DELETE/POST requests, and requests where the body would otherwise be {}.